A Step-by-Step Guide to Developing Group Norms

 It is also useful to determine how the team will communicate with people who are not members of the group.
 Respect and integrity are also essential elements in group norms.

 - Each member of the group commits to living the guidelines.
 They also commit to telling each other if they believe that a group member is violating an agreed-upon group norm.
-They agree to be upfront with the involved party and not to gossip or complain behind her back.
+They agree to be upfront with the involved party and not to gossip or complain behind their back.

 - Following the meeting, distribute the group norms to all team members.
 Post the group norms in the team’s meeting room.
 Make sure that every member has a copy.